ablinovsolvd/kotlin-basic-course/cource/m1-basic-unit1-program-structure.md

     the entry point of the program
 */
 fun main() {         // start of the main function
-    println("Hello METANIT.COM") // print a line to the console
-}                   // end of the main function
+    println("Hello Kotlin!") // print a line to the console }                   // end of the main function
 ```